-Age discrimination is a serious problem faced by a lot of people in the workplace, and most of the time the victims remain silent because they don’t know the right steps to take if you’re a victim of age discrimination you should take the right steps against your employer.
-If you’re facing age discrimination in the workplace call us now at Massey & Duffy for a free consultation.
+Age discrimination is a serious problem faced by many people in the workplace.
+Victims remain silent because they don’t know the right steps to take.
+If you’re a victim of age discrimination, you should take the right actions against your employer.
+If you’re facing age discrimination in the workplace, call us now at Massey & Duffy for a free consultation.